lovablelabs/docs/src/tips-tricks/using-images.md

 The third method to add images is by using **Base64 encoding**.
 While this is an option, we don't recommend it, as it converts the image into a long textual string that can consume a significant portion of your project's context.
 However, if you wish to use Base64 encoding, follow these steps:

-1. Upload your image to a [GPT Engineer-built project by one of our community members](https://base64-image-magic.gptengineer.run/).
+1. Upload your image to a [Lovable-built project by one of our community members](https://base64-image-magic.gptengineer.run/).
 Thanks, ntindle!
 2. Once the image is uploaded, the app will generate a Base64-encoded string for your image.
-3. Copy the Base64 string and use it in GPT Engineer by using a prompt like this:
+3. Copy the Base64 string and use it in Lovable by using a prompt like this:

 !!! example "Using Base64 encoded images"
     Example prompt: